 12. Who pays for Garden Rescue makeovers?

 The contributors or applicants pay for the materials and plants.
-So if a garden has a budget of £6000, then this money goes on materials for hard landscaping, including raw materials like sand, cement, stone and other sundries like screws, fixings, wood glue nails etc. It also goes on plants, trees, shrubs, lawns and any accessories the designer has factored in, like furniture or a new BBQ, etc.
+So if a garden has a budget of £6000, this money goes towards materials for hard landscaping, including raw materials like sand, cement, stone, and sundries like screws, fixings, wood glue, nails, etc. It also covers plants, trees, shrubs, lawns, and any accessories the designer has factored in, like furniture or a new BBQ.

 13. What isn’t covered in the cost of Garden Rescue Budgets?

-The designers' design fees, the labour of the landscapers, and the team building the garden are not covered.
+The designers’ design fees, the landscapers’ labour, and the team building the garden are not covered.
 These costs would significantly increase the budget, which is at least double in most cases.

 Why not learn how to design your own garden?